 © Meta, Fair Use.

-The VR industry expanded rapidly.
-In the early 2000s, VR was out of reach for the regular user.
-In the 2020s, there are a wide range of hardware options.
-From standalone headsets to tethered setups and smartphone-based systems, major players like Oculus, HTC Vive, Sony PlayStation VR, Apple Vision Pro and Valve Index have made their mark in the market.
-These advancements in hardware provide users with various choices to experience virtual reality.
+The VR industry was quick to expand—thanks to some pretty impressive technological developments.
+In the early 2000s, VR was more or less out of bounds for the “regular” user—and was still little more than a novelty in the public consciousness as the tech was rather pricy to reach for most people.
+In the 2020s, though, there are a wide range of affordable hardware options—from standalone headsets to tethered setups and smartphone-based systems—and major players like Oculus, HTC Vive, Sony PlayStation VR, Apple Vision Pro and Valve Index have made their mark in the market.
+They’re the brands that have brought advancements in hardware to the happy level where so very many users have so very many various choices to experience virtual reality in awesome ways.

-Beyond gaming and entertainment, VR has found diverse applications in industries such as healthcare, education, architecture, engineering, training simulations, marketing, and social experiences.
-From medical training simulations and social VR applications to virtual tours of architectural designs and the metaverse, VR is revolutionizing how these industries operate and deliver experiences.
-These developments in VR allow us to create experiences that can delight, inform and engage our user in more meaningful ways than other mediums.
+And VR isn’t all fun and games, even if it can be hard for users to wrench themselves away from the thrilling “worlds” they visit.
+Beyond gaming and entertainment, VR has found diverse applications in industries such as healthcare, education, architecture, engineering, training simulations, marketing, and social experiences—and education is a biggie in particular.
+From medical training simulations to virtual tours of architectural designs, VR keeps on revolutionizing how these industries operate and deliver experiences to improve things for human users.
+Developments in VR keep pushing at the frontiers of what’s possible, and they allow us to create experiences that can delight, inform, and engage our users in more meaningful—and, yes, exciting—ways than other mediums.

 The Take Away

-VR traces back to the 1800s with the advent of stereoscopic images.
-Advancements in computer technology and human-computer interaction in the 1980s and 1990s led to the evolution of modern VR.
-With developments in improved display technology and affordability, VR experienced a resurgence.
-Major players like Oculus, HTC Vive, Sony PlayStation VR, and Valve Index offer a range of hardware options that cater to different user needs.
-VR has also found applications beyond gaming and entertainment, helping industries such as healthcare, education, architecture, engineering, and more.
+VR traces its real roots back to the 1800s—with the advent of stereoscopic images—but it would be many years before things went much further.
+Advancements in computer technology and human-computer interaction in the 1980s and 1990s would lead to the evolution of modern VR.
+With developments in improved display technology—and the affordability of the tech—VR crossed over from being a phenomenon or arcade curiosity and could “come home” to the users themselves.
+Major players like Oculus, HTC Vive, Sony PlayStation VR, and Valve Index offer a range of hardware options—great selections that cater to different user needs and make the wonderful world of VR accessible to so many more users.
+VR has also found applications beyond gaming and entertainment—helping industries such as healthcare, education, architecture, engineering, and more.

 References and Where to Learn More